Convicted Cop-Killer To Be Given Expensive Medical Treatment [Opinion]

 Among the many facts that Abu-Jamal has not been able to explain is how he received the bullet wound in the chest, nor why he was discovered at the murder scene.
 Despite the overwhelming evidence against him, groups such as Amnesty International, Human Rights Watch, and the NAACP have continued to support Abu-Jamal for the last 35 years.

 While imprisoned, Abu-Jamal has published several books, been interviewed by Vanity Fair and National Public Radio, and even given commencement speeches via videotape to Evergreen State College, UC Santa Cruz, Antioch College, and Occidental College.
-He has also received a Bachelor’s Degree from Goddard College as well as a Master’s Degree from California State University, both courtesy of the taxpayers.
+He has also received a bachelor’s degree from Goddard College as well as a master’s degree from California State University, both courtesy of the taxpayers.

-Incredibly, in 2004, the city of Paris, France awarded Abu-Jamal with honorary citizenship.
-Former Black Panther, Angela Davis attended the ceremony and accepted the award on his behalf.
+Incredibly, in 2004, the city of Paris, France, awarded Abu-Jamal with honorary citizenship.
+Former Black Panther Angela Davis attended the ceremony and accepted the award on his behalf.
 In 2006, the French city of Saint-Denis named a street after Abu-Jamal.

 Both Fidel Castro and Nelson Mandela once demanded a new trial for Abu-Jamal.
-While actors Danny Glover, Ossie Davis, Susan Sarandon, and Ed Asner have joined rappers Snoop Dogg, and Public Enemy in supporting the convicted cop-killer.
+Meanwhile, actors Danny Glover, Ossie Davis, Susan Sarandon, and Ed Asner have joined rappers Snoop Dogg and Public Enemy in supporting the convicted cop-killer.

 In 1994, Maureen Faulkner, Daniel’s widow, learned that National Public Radio was planning to air a series of taped monologues by Abu-Jamal.
-It was at that time that she began her work to educate the public about the circumstances of her husband’s murder, and the campaign to reinstate Abu-Jamal’s death sentence.
+It was at that time that she began her work to educate the public about the circumstances of her husband’s murder and the campaign to reinstate Abu-Jamal’s death sentence.

-Officer Daniel Faulkner was a five year veteran of the Philadelphia Police Department as well as a U.S. Army veteran.
+Officer Daniel Faulkner was a five-year veteran of the Philadelphia Police Department as well as a U.S. Army veteran.
 At the time of his murder, Faulkner was attending classes in pursuit of his bachelor’s degree as he had hopes of becoming a criminal prosecutor.
 He left behind his wife Maureen, according to ODMP.

 [Featured Image by Nanine Hartzenbusch/AP Images]